 Ryker shot out of his chair, toppling it over.
 "Leave Darci out of this Brynn!
 If you've got something to say, say it to me!"

-Darci leaned forward, the tension tingling in her fingertips.
+Darci leaned forward, the tension building in her fingertips.
 "It's okay, Ryker, I can handle it.
 Brynn, no one's accusing your friends of anything, but just because I enjoy fortune telling doesn't mean I committed these horrible acts."

 Mrs. Burns slapped the table.
 "Please, that's enough.
 All of you!
 Right now we need to figure out what this person is after.
 They mentioned money.
 We keep the money in a locked safe.
 Do they mean extortion?
 What if there's a kidnapping?
 And where did the firecrackers come from?
 Who knew where we put the hot dogs?
 There's nothing else of real value here, is there?"